Find a Task#

 Examples of use cases:

-- Email domains: Entering *@gmail.com will return entities containing the gmail.com domain.
+- Email domains: Entering *@gmail.com returns entities containing the gmail.com domain.

 -

-These filters refine your search results and act as an equivalent to the AND operator in Boolean search.
+Filters narrow your search results and work like the AND operator in a Boolean search.

 Required filters